Energy & Sustainability Statements

 • Assessment of Low and Zero Carbon (LZC) technologies

-• Sustainability assessments, including transport links, water use, flood risk, climate change adaptation and biodiversity
+• Sustainability assessments, including transport links, water use, flood risk, climate change adaptation, recycled construction materials and biodiversity

 The Energy Hierarchy